A-Priori Reduction of Scenario Approximation for Automated Generation Control in High-Voltage Power Grids with Renewable Energy: Introduction

-The Optimal Power Flow (OPF) \cite{stott2012optimal} is a fundamental power optimization problem that aims to achieve economically optimal generation while adhering to grid security and power balance constraints.
-To account for generation uncertainty, the (joint) chance-constrained extension considers an unknown (joint) distribution of renewable energy sources \cite{geng2019data, bienstock2014chance}.
-Alternatively, a robust approach, assuming bounded uncertainty, offers a more conservative solution in practice \cite{sousa2010robust, ben2002robust, ding2016adjustable}.
+The Optimal Power Flow (OPF) \cite{stott2012optimal} is a key optimization problem that aims to achieve economically optimal generation while adhering to grid security and power balance constraints.
+To account for generation uncertainty, the Joint Chance-Constrained (JCC) extension considers an unknown joint distribution of renewable energy sources \cite{geng2019data, bienstock2014chance}.
+An alternative robust optimization approach assumes bounded uncertainty and offers a more conservative solution in practice \cite{ben2002robust, ding2016adjustable}.
+The discrete-time dynamic chance-constrained OPF problem \cite{lou2019multi, monticelli1987security} models optimal generation set-points for sequential timestamps, temporarily binding generators' power outputs through ramp-up and ramp-down constraints.
+These constraints model the limit of the rate of change of the power output, as significant immediate changes are not feasible for some generators \cite{frangioni2008solving}.
+Automatic Generation Control (AGC) is widely used for fast and efficient power dispatch in bulk power systems \cite{xu2017real}.